With numerous storage facilities in Community Board 12, members of the Land Use Committee opposed a developer constructing another one.

 “I remember voting to stop storage facilities in this neighborhood,” Isaac said.

-First Vice-Chair Karl Stricker echoed their sentiments and is also not a supporter of the banquet hall.
+Land Use Chair Karl Stricker echoed their sentiments and is also not a supporter of the banquet hall.

 “I’m dead set against the storage facility,” he stressed.